-There are many techniques I’ve picked up so far on my writing journey, and when I discover one, I make a note to remind myself to use it!
+There are many techniques to pick up, and whenever you discover one, why not make a note to remind yourself to use it!

 This might be something like ‘freewriting’ or ‘scanning the local newspaper’; simple things that are beneficial in generating ideas.
-So whenever I’m a bit struck, I go to my ‘skills’ page, pick a technique to practice and wait.
+So whenever you’re a bit struck you can go to your ‘skills’ page and pick something to practice.

 I’ve never yet written a piece of fiction that didn’t require some research, even if it’s just a quick Google tour.